mwojnars/hypertag/README.md

   must be enclosed in parentheses.
 This is to avoid ambiguity of the colon ":", which normally serves as a pipeline operator, but in dicts and slices plays a role of a field separator.
+- So far, Hypertag hasn't been yet optimized for performance.

 ## Cheat Sheet